MarkV203/Project_2_472/README.md

 - Tkinter library (pre-installed with Python on most systems).

 #### Steps
-1. Download the `main.py` and `ui.py` files into the same directory.
+1. Download the `main.py`, `populateListView.py`,`ListViewUI.py`, and `weatherGeneration.py` files into the same directory.
 2. Launch the program by running `main.py`, and the Wildfire Dashboard should appear.

 ---

 ## Structure of the Code
+The base of each file is called by `main.py` which begins by creating an instance of `populateListView.py` and then creating a given number of threads.
+Each thread calls `weatherGeneration.py` to simulate each sensor collecting data and stores that data in a queue and in a csv document.
+The `populateListView.py` then calls `ListViewUI.py` and begins to fill it with the queued data.

 ### Code Structure Diagram: